Myth # 1 Cashmere comes from Italy

 Myth # 8 Cashmere is too warm for summer

 Cashmere can be worn in all seasons.
-It is hygroscopic meaning it is naturally breathable.
-It can keep you cool when it’s hot and warm when it’s not, it also wicks away moisture from your body.
-Cashmere comes in different ply’s (1-ply, 2-ply, 4-ply etc.), which are the number of strands twisted together to make the yarn.
-The higher the ply the warmer the item will be, so for summer choose 1-ply and 2-ply items.
+It is hygroscopic, meaning it is naturally breathable.
+It can keep you cool when it’s hot and warm when it’s not, and it also wicks away moisture from your body.
+Cashmere comes in different plies (1-ply, 2-ply, 4-ply, etc.), which are the number of strands twisted together to make the yarn.
+The higher the ply, the warmer the item will be, so for summer choose 1-ply and 2-ply items.

 Myth # 9 Not cleaning your cashmere items will make them last longer

 Anything you own will wear over time and the same applies to cashmere.
 However, deciding not to wash your cashmere will not prolong the life of the garments.
 Cashmere can be safely hand washed and should be.
-If your garments are not washed, then you could face the risk of attracting moths, which can leave holes in your cashmere items.
+If your garments are not washed, you could risk attracting moths, which can leave holes in your cashmere items.

 Myth # 10 Ply is an indication of quality

 Ply is the number of strands twisted together to make the cashmere yarn.
-2-ply cashmere, where two strands of yarn are twisted together is stronger than 1-ply and as a result is less likely to develop holes.
-Higher ply’s such as 4-ply add additional weight and warmth, but do not indicate additional quality.
+2-ply cashmere, where two strands of yarn are twisted together, is stronger than 1-ply and as a result is less likely to develop holes.
+Higher plies such as 4-ply, add extra weight and warmth but do not indicate additional quality.

 Myth #11 Cashmere is expensive

-Cashmere items may be more expensive than others, but when you consider the benefits of cashmere which are that it is lightweight, soft, strong and insulating as well as being breathable and moisture wicking, the benefits outweigh the costs.
-When cared for properly, cashmere can last a lifetime.
+Cashmere items may be more expensive than others, but when you consider the benefits of cashmere which are that it is lightweight, soft, strong, and insulating, as well as being breathable and moisture-wicking, the benefits outweigh the costs.
+Furthermore, when cared for properly, cashmere can last a lifetime.

 Myth # 12 You cannot iron cashmere

 You can iron cashmere, but you must take a few precautions.
-First clean your iron as stains can be transferred, then set the iron on “low” or “wool” setting and turn the cashmere garment inside out before ironing.
+First, clean your iron as stains can be transferred, then set the iron on the “low” or “wool” setting and turn the cashmere garment inside out before ironing.

 Myth # 13 Pashmina is better than cashmere

-Pashmina is the name of a textile from India that was used to make shawls.
-Pashmina is made from cashmere, traditionally from cashmere goats from India, Pakistan and Nepal.
+Pashmina is the name of a textile from India used to make shawls.
+Pashmina is made from cashmere, traditionally from cashmere goats from India, Pakistan, and Nepal.
 It is not necessarily rarer or softer than other cashmere items.
 The term Pashmina is also widely misused now to include shawls made from a variety of fabrics.